ChaseRichardsonGit/TheButler/README.md

                 If they have our free token, they receive a DM from the bot daily gauging sentiment on something.

-            0.084 Backlog:
-            Javascript code with a timer that looks up last bot that said something and say something back. doesn't use on message command.
-                After 5 minutes have elapsed, do a for loop.
-Look up the last message in a channel from a bot or human, message bot after timer has elapsed.
-            TheButler should orient you.
-It will welcome you in the channel but also send you a DM.
-Or start a thread in the server.
-            Set a ratelimit.
-You get 10 questions per hour.
-Think of a genie with 3 wishes.
-Create scarcity.

-            Summarization - Summarize the weather.
-Feed our owm response to openai and have it feed back as a flamboyantly gay chicago weatherman.
-            Metaprompting - Have TheButler scanback 20 messages or 5 minutes and interject accordingly.
-To see if it can be conversational in context.

             When someone posts a link with more than two reactions move/repost it to links for later channel.
             User has been inactive for 24 hours, check in on them.

-            2.12.23 Work List:
-            Backend:

-            Add feature for timer to be smarter.
-It should not fire if the last message was from any bot.
-                Extend the timer to private channel.
-                Botpacalypse - Start for 5 minutes.

-            Frontend:
-            Username input on mobile.  - Mostly done

-            Structure Changes:

-            2/18/23 Idea list:

-            Lifecycle of conversation (when does it start and stop) "New Conversation" button? / Discord /reset? (group by day?)
-            Add a Discord link to Mu?

-            Known Bugs / Issues
-            anonymous user does not save to db / not getting a response / freezing - 2/27/23 - 7AM

-            0.0.91 Punch List:
-            Remove all whoami where possible and replace with persona -- DONE -- ?
             Rename butler.js to discordbot.js
             Add total cost back in and make it work for web, just log it not show it on screen.
             Frontend Item - Username-input box floating down Post every link we write to the database goes to the links for later channel.

-            BIG WANTS for 0.0.9 -
-            Website to be live to the database with ajax polling 1s.
-            Expose weather on the web.
-            Slash commands on web.
-            Slash command to start other bots.
-            Today's Chats.
-            Conversation History - Clear memory on timer? userInfo/calc/cost/clear into utils.
+            Conversation History - Clear memory on timer?

-            0.0.9 Wish List:
-            All the styling!
-                Chatbubbles only as large as the text? -- Worked on from 11:30AM-12:30AM, almost there but went back to full size.
-Look in style.css .message
-                Username fit in header on mobile.
-                Change username-input size for web and mobile.

-            In webserver.js - Fix getPersona mongo client to use our client Use ajax to get messages in realtime. - 1s polling

-            0.1.0 Wishlist:
-            A way to update the prompts for the persona's easily.
             Track user and server stats and show them on a dashboard.
               Simple table dump list view at first Create a token count for how many OpenAI tokens are used by each user.